Real world emissions

 What is being done to improve information on real world fuel consumption and emissions?

-To improve information available to consumers on the fuel consumption and emissions performance of vehicles in real world conditions, the Australian Government is also partnering with the (AAA) to fund real world testing of light vehicle fuel consumption and emissions using a measurement system fitted to the vehicle.
-Further information on this program will be made available as it progresses.
+To improve information available to consumers on the fuel consumption and emissions performance of vehicles in real world conditions, the Australian Government has committed $14 million over four years (2022-23 to 2025-26) to fund real world testing of light vehicle fuel consumption and emissions using a measurement system fitted to the vehicle in partnership with the (AAA).

 Understanding emissions